-The latest example of intelligent fish farm is the one designed by Chiu et al. (2022) to cater the needs of California Bass fish pond in Taiwan (Figure 1).
+The latest example of intelligent fish farm is the one designed by Chiu et al. [22] to cater the needs of California Bass fish pond in Taiwan, China (Figure 1).
 Their major goal is to condense the manpower for the maintenance of the fish pond with the aid of automated devices and artificial Intelligence of Things (AIoT).
 The proposed intelligent fish pond encompasses several sensors such as dissolved oxygen sensor, pH sensor, turbidity sensor, and temperature sensor.
 The heater, water pump, and pH sensor are under the protection of the wind-proofing device throughout the fish pond operation.
-Other devices that interact directly with the find pond without the protection of wind-proofing device are food-feeding device, turbidity sensor, dissolved oxygen sensor, temperature sensor, and agitator.
-The heater, water pump, limit switch, all sensors, foodfeeding device, IPCAM, motor, and agitator are orchestrated by a micro-controller, namely Arduino Mega2560 with integrated Wi-Fi module for real-time surveillance (Chiu et al., 2022).
+Other devices that interact directly with the find pond without the protection of wind-proofing device are foodfeeding device, turbidity sensor, dissolved oxygen sensor, temperature sensor, and agitator.
+The heater, water pump, limit switch, all sensors, food-feeding device, IPCAM, motor, and agitator are orchestrated by a micro-controller, namely Arduino Mega2560 with integrated Wi-Fi module for real-time surveillance [22].
 All data are stored in the cloud server, and they are collected and analyzed at the server system using big data and AI techniques.
 From there, important and relevant features are employed to generate deductions on the system's productivity via machine learning such as deep learning.
-Mobile applications are also available for remote surveillance and control (Chiu et al., 2022).
+Mobile applications are also available for remote surveillance and control [22].

 The California Bass fish pond system data were collected over the course of fifty-two weeks.
 Subsequent to statistical verification and analysis, the optimized prototype was able to yield a high $R^2$ value of 0.94.
-The average square value was determined at 0.0015 (Chiu et al., 2022).
+The average square value was determined at 0.0015 [22].
 These values have proven the feasibility of the proposed model to produce the targeted output.
-They believed that this intelligent fish pond model can be of great value to fish farmers across the globe with the benefits of food residue reduction, fish growth elevation, fish mortality minimization as well as higher feed conversion ratio (Chiu et al., 2022).
+They believed that this intelligent fish pond model can be of great value to fish farmers across the globe with the benefits of food residue reduction, fish growth elevation, fish mortality minimization as well as higher feed conversion ratio [22].
 On the side note, we would like to suggest that this intelligent fish farm to include fish seed screening at early stages as well as fish behavior and disease diagnosis system from seeding stage to harvest stage, in order to significantly reduce fish disease and mortality rate further in the future.